 The above is an overview of the information you can find in the log files of some of the most common services running on a WordPress web server.
 You might have several other log files on your web server that might be useful to you.
 It all depends on your setup and what other services you are running on it, such as a firewall, DNS server, DHCP server etc.

-Use activity logs and log files to better manage your WordPress website and web server
+Understanding activity logs and log files to better manage your WordPress website and web server

 The same as with a WordPress activity log, log files cannot be passed up when it comes to running and managing a WordPress website, a multisite network, a web server or any other IT system.
 Log files give you a good insight on what has happened on your server, which is handy when you need to troubleshoot a technical issue, generate a report and try to identify what happened during a malicious hack attack and.

 Log files also allow you learn on how a system is being used (or abused in case of malicious attacks) so you can improve it.
 If it happened, log it!
+I talk in more detail about this subject in the below webinar, which WP White Security (we) and Sucuri co-hosted: